kodecocodes/english-style-guide/README.md

 ## Other Unity Style Guidelines

-**animated gifs** Use animated gifs only once for an operation.
-When repeating the operation, use either a screenshot or refer the reader back to the animated gif.
+**animated GIFs** Use animated GIFs only once for an operation.
+When repeating the operation, use either a screenshot or refer the reader back to the animated GIF.

-**bolding**  Often times when writing Unity tutorials, bolding is a multistep step process when making adjustments.
+**bolding** Often times when writing Unity tutorials, bolding is a multi-step process when making adjustments.
 Bold each object in the process:

 _Example:_ In the **Hierarchy**, select the **SpaceShip** and from the **Inspector**, and inside the **Alien Component**, set the **IsDead** property to **false**.

-**project assets** All assets in a project should be named using __UpperCamelCase__.
+**project assets** All assets in a project should be named using UpperCamelCase.

 **spoilers** Use spoilers to "quiz" readers on repeated operations in the tutorial.